oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-pulling-in-data-with-sqlalchemy-string-matching.markdown

 #### _Disclaimer_: All proprietary company data has been completely anonymized and replaced with randomly generated counterparts, to respect the stipulations outlined in my non-disclosure agreement

+# This Blog post is a WIP ⛔️

 I had a situation where we needed to add transactions to a client's account on our software, and they provided us with transactions in an excel sheet.
 However, we already have their existing data in our database, with investor names matched to a certain id.
 Therefore, we need to avoid duplicates when uploading this new data.
 The solution is to pull a list of investors, their ids,

 I begin by importing the necessary libraries, establishing a connection to my local copy of the production database, and read in the excel sheet containing the new transactions to be uploaded